KatsuragiCSL/katsuragicsl.github.io/content/about.md

 unlisted: true
 ---

 I am Chan Shue Long, you can also call me Jack, which is a made-up name just like many asians do when they assimilate the "western" circles.
+I use the handle "KatsuragiCSL" occationally (that's why the Github username and the domain name of this site).

 Mathematics is my first love.
 I am also into computer science, philosophy, chinese literatures and sports.
 I ended up working in security industry and I also love it - to explore the "applied" side of things.